 American forces attacked a British colony in Canada in 1812.
 It was a failed attack with British forces defeating American soldiers.
 Read more about the War of 1812 >>

 Warfare against Native Americans was generally meant to remove the Native Indians from their territories and relocate them to federal reservations.
-This was necessitated by the steady expansion of United States towards the west.
-Through these wars, Native American tribes from the American south, east and Midwest were displaced.
+This was necessitated by the steady expansion of the United States towards the west.
+Through these wars, Native American tribes from the American south, east, and Midwest were displaced.
 Tribes in other regions were also deprived of their territories and moved to federal reservations.

-United States fought in a number of wars against Britain during the 19th century.
-Britain had a strong presence in North America, especially Canada, even after United States was born.
+The United States fought in a number of wars against Britain during the 19th century.
+Britain had a strong presence in North America, especially Canada, even after the United States was born.
 It also had a formidable naval power that dominated the Atlantic waters.
-Early in the 19th century, War of 1812 was fought between Britain and United States.
+Early in the 19th century, the War of 1812 was fought between Britain and the United States.
 The issue of contention was the forced impressment of American vessels and sailors by the Royal British navy.

-Another war fought between the two nations was the Aroostook War that was fought in 1838 – 1839.
+Another war fought between the two nations was the Aroostook War which was fought in 1838 – 1839.
 The ‘Pig War’ was another military conflict between UK and US that took place in 1859.
 Aroostook and Pig wars were bloodless conflicts.
 Both sides showed off their military strength but didn’t actually engage in any fighting.

 The largest war that took place in 19th century America was the American Civil War.
 This war was fought between the Northern states and the Southern states.
 The issue of contention was slavery.
 Southern states, called the Confederacy, supported slavery and broke away from the Union.

 The Northern States, called the Union, opposed slavery and were led by Abraham Lincoln.
 The Civil War raged from 1861 to 1865.
 It sped up the military organization, weaponry, and inventions in the country.
 In the end, the Union forces were victorious and slavery was permanently abolished.